ahopkins/mayim/docs/src/guide/executors.md

 ### Implied registration

 On the frontpage example, we instantiated our executor before calling `Mayim`, and **never** explicitly loaded the class (or instance).
-This is fine *only if it is instantiated before the `Mayim` object*.
-Because of this "gotcha", this implied registration option is not the recommended approach.
+This implie registration is fine *only if it is instantiated before the `Mayim` object*.
+Because of this "gotcha", this option is not the recommended approach.

 ### Global registration with `@register`

 You also have the option of wrapping your `Executor` instance with `@register`.
 This will automatically add the `Executor` to the registry without having to manually load it later.
+This is more explicit (and therefore preferred) than implied registration.

 ```python
 from mayim import PostgresExecutor, register